mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 5. Check whether the weight initialization is consistent.
 You are advised to load the checkpoint file with the same value for the MindSpore script and benchmark script.
 If the network structures are the same, the checkpoint file of a framework can be converted into the checkpoint file of another framework by simply replacing the weight name.
 6. It is strongly recommended that the mixed precision be enabled in the benchmark script.
 If an accuracy problem occurs after the mixed precision function of the benchmark script is enabled, the algorithm needs to be optimized to ensure that the algorithm can converge at the mixed precision.

 During the comparison, you need to compare the parameters written in the script and pay attention to the default values of the parameters that are not written in the script.
 For example, for the Conv2d API of MindSpore, has_bias is set to False by default and Normal (0.0, 0.01) is used to initialize the weight.
 For the Conv2d API of PyTorch, has_bias is set to True by default and the initialization mode is different.
-For details about the API differences between MindSpore and PyTorch, see <https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html>.
+For details about the API differences between MindSpore and PyTorch, see [PyTorch API Mapping](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html).

 After the preceding comparison and fixing processes are executed, some MindSpore scripts are inconsistent.
 After the inconsistency is rectified, the accuracy problem is solved.
 If the inconsistency is rectified but the problem persists, run the MindSpore script and benchmark script with the same dataset and parameters to compare the loss.